Electroweak monopoles and magnetic dumbbells in grand unified theories

-In this paper we display the presence of another class of topological structures that can appear in grand unified theories.
-These structures are not topologically stable and in $SU(5)$ in particular, they are magnetic dumbbells (or ``mesons'') made up of electroweak monopole-antimonopole pairs connected by magnetic Z-flux tubes.
-The magnetic dumbbell, with mass estimated to lie in the TeV range, is closely related, it appears, to objects of essentially the same name discussed sometime ago by Nambu \cite{Nambu} in the standard electroweak model.
-However, there is an important difference between these two cases, which is related to the fact that the electroweak monopole in $SU(5)$ is associated with the induced vacuum expectation value (VEV) of a heavy $SU(2)_L$ triplet field with zero weak hypercharge that resides in the adjoint Higgs 24-plet.
+In this paper, we display the presence of another class of topological structures that can appear in grand unified theories.
+These structures are not topologically stable, and, as we show using the $SU(5)$ example, they are magnetic dumbbells (or ``mesons'') made up of electroweak monopole-antimonopole pairs connected by magnetic $Z$-flux tubes.
+The magnetic dumbbell, with mass estimated to lie in the TeV range, is closely related, it appears, to objects of essentially the same name discussed some time ago by Nambu \cite{Nambu} in the standard electroweak model.
+However, there is an important difference between these two cases, which is related to the fact that the electroweak monopole in $SU(5)$ is associated with the induced vacuum expectation value (VEV) of a heavy $SU(2)_L$ triplet field with zero weak hypercharge $Y$ that resides in the adjoint Higgs 24-plet.
 There is, of course, no corresponding elementary $SU(2)_L$ triplet scalar in the standard $SU(2)_L\times U(1)_Y$ model.
-The electroweak monopole in $SU(5)$ carries a Dirac charge of $(3/4)(2\pi/e)$ as well as Z-magnetic charge, and it is expected to exist in a confined state together with its antimonopole.
-[Monopoles carrying Coulomb and Z-flux with the aim of confining primordial monopoles were previously discussed in Ref.~\cite{Ztube}.
-For a recent discussion of monopoles in an extended $SU(2)_L\times U(1)_Y$ model with real and complex scalar triplets see Ref.~\cite{pqhung}.]
+The electroweak monopole in $SU(5)$ carries a Dirac charge of $(3/4)(2\pi/e)$ as well as $Z$-magnetic charge, and it is expected to exist in a confined state together with its antimonopole.
+(Monopoles carrying Coulomb and $Z$-flux with the aim of confining primordial monopoles were previously discussed in Ref.~\cite{Ztube}.
+For two basic papers on electroweak strings, see Ref.~\cite{tanmay}.)

+We should emphasize that our results also apply to extensions of the minimal $SU(5)$ model that incorporate additional matter and/or scalar fields to implement gauge coupling unification and improve fermion mass relations, and are compatible with the proton lifetime limits -- see, for example, Ref.~\cite{rehman}.